aws-samples/aws-genai-conversational-rag-reference/README.md

 ### CloudFront Security Policy

 When using the default CloudFront domain and certificate (\*.[cloudfront.net](http://cloudfront.net/)), CloudFront automatically sets the security policy to [TLSv1](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/secure-connections-supported-viewer-protocols-ciphers.html).
 It’s recommended that you use a [custom domain](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html) and certificate with the CloudFront distribution and configure it to use use a [Security Policy](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/secure-connections-supported-viewer-protocols-ciphers.html) that does not allow older protocols such as TLS 1.0.
 Consider using the `TLSv1.2_2021` Security Policy.

+### SageMaker AmazonSageMakerFullAccess Policy

+AmazonSageMakerFullAccess is required to when you configure the deployment to use the development tools.
+It is recommended deployments intended for use beyond development and evaulation not include these development tools, as this managed policy is broad.
+See the [documentation](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonSageMakerFullAccess.html) of this policy for additional details.

 ### AWS Well-Architected Framework